-Nagoya, capital of Aichi Prefecture and Japan’s fourth-largest city, is best known as the home of Toyota, Honda and Mitsubushi Motors.
+Japan’s fourth-largest city, Nagoya is the capital of Aichi Prefecture, best known as the birthplace of Toyota and Mitsubishi Motors.
 Unsurprisingly, there are a lot of industry- and technology-related sights in Nagoya, but within easy reach are traditional thatched farmhouses and terraced rice paddies, which makes for an interesting mix of old and new.

 Nagoya was home to three of Japan’s major feudal lords, but many of the historical sites were destroyed during World War II.
 Today the city has a modern feel, with wide, car-friendly streets, a cluster of new skyscrapers downtown and thriving international communities attracted by the employment opportunities here.